Missouri Licensed Professional Counselor Requirements

 The information here is designed to guide you along the path to counseling licensure in Missouri.
 If at anytime you have questions or would like to make sure you are on the right path, contact the Missouri Committee for Professional Counselors at email@example.com.

 Select a topic below...

 - Licensing and Jurisprudence exams

 - I am a licensed counselor in another state

-- Maintaining your license and additional information
+- Maintaining your license, additional information and Schools Offering Counseling Programs

 In order to get your provisional license, you must have a master's degree in counseling, counseling psychology, clinical psychology, school psychology, or counseling and guidance (See: http://pr.mo.gov/boards/counselors/lpcslidesgeneralwebsite.pdf to learn more).
 Your degree should be at least 48 semester hours (or the equivalent if terms are shorter than a semester).
 You can convert quarter hours to semester hours by multiplying by .66.

 Capella University, offers three online CACREP- accredited master's programs: Clinical Mental Health Counseling, Marriage and Family Therapy, and School Counseling.
 Click here to contact Capella University and request information about their programs.

 You must take coursework in all of the following:

 - Helping relationships